apioo/fusio/README.md

 [many adapters](https://www.fusio-project.org/adapter) to connect to different services.
 Then we simply fire some queries and return the response.

+We have also a [CMS demo app](https://github.com/apioo/fusio-sample-cms) which is a headless CMS build with Fusio which shows how to design and structure a more complex app.

 ## Folder structure

 * `resources/config.yaml`